EtienneTho/musical-timbre-studies/README.md

 Supporting scripts for the paper: "Learning metrics on spectrotemporal modulations reveals the perception of musical instrument timbre" by Thoret E., Caramiaux B., Depalle P., McAdams S.

-This project is separated into two parts corresponding to the two main different parts of the paper:
+This project is separated into two main parts corresponding to the two main different analyses of the paper:
-1. a mds based analysis of the 17 datasets in folder `'./mds_based_analysis/'`
+1. a mds based analysis of the 17 datasets in folder `'./mds_based_analysis/'` written in Matlab
-2. a part concerning the optimisation of gaussian kernels in `'./optimized_metrics/'`
+2. a part concerning the optimisation of gaussian kernels in `'./optimized_metrics/'` written in Python

 ## Instructions
 1. Paste the `'./ext/'` folder (private link provided upon request) in the main repo `'./musical-timbre-studies/'`

 ### Multidimensional scaling analysis
-(written in MATLAB)
+`'./mds_based_analysis/matlab/'`
 2. Run analyses with `main_MDS_BASED_ANALYSIS.m`
 3. Generate figure by running `Figure2.m`